5848 Ash Avenue,

 Our family is the fourth owner of the Patricia Entertainment Company since 1913, and have relocated our picture framing business into one of the two original storefronts, utilizing the second storefront as our concession area.
 The professional offices upstairs have been converted into a suite and offices for our businesses.
 We are still a single screen independent, showing first run movies, art films, with traditional theatre organ music before each show on the Baldwin Cinema II organ, staging live theatre performances, concerts, dance recitals, weddings and speaking engagements.
 We’re open 362 days a year, with many matinee weekends for kids movies, and still employee 95% high school students, who learn how to be employees and how to interact positively with the public.

 Our projection equipment has been updated to include some 1940’s cameras and 1960’s Xenon lamphouses on the original 1920’s supports.
 The carbon arc still projector for the glass preview slides and the carbon arc follow spot for the vaudeville acts are gone, but we still use the original re-wind bench and equipment.
+In May 2012 it was equipped with digital projectors.

 Just login to your account and subscribe to this theater